-- + Bush Forever Sites 350 / 365 are representative of significant areas of remnant vegetation, recognised by the Shire as the Soldiers Road Flora Road (Shire of Serpentine-Jarrahdale 1992, Keighery 1996c cited from WAPC, 2000).
-With Bella Cumming Reserve this Flora Road forms Bush Forever Site 350.
-The Flora Road is a significant vegetation asset as it contains a north-south transect of plant communities, which is representative of the eastern side of the Swan Coastal Plain (WAPC, 2000).
-Bush Forever Site 350 also contains three TECs.
-The vegetation condition along Soldiers Road is considered to be 50% excellent to very good and 50% good to completely degraded, with areas of localised disturbance.
-The vegetation for the Bella Cumming Reserve is considered to be excellent to very good. - + Bush Forever Site 354 contains two TECs.
+- Bush Forever Sites 350 are representative of significant areas of remnant vegetation, recognised by the Shire as the Soldiers Road Flora Road (Shire of Serpentine-Jarrahdale 1992, Keighery 1996c cited from WAPC, 2000).
+The vegetation condition along Soldiers Road is considered to be 50% excellent to very good and 50% good to completely degraded, with areas of localised disturbance. - + Bush Forever Site 354 contains two TECs.
 The condition of the vegetation was found to be 90% excellent to very good and 10% good.
 The boundary of Bush Forever Site 354 has been successfully renegotiated with the WAPC by Urban Pacific. - + Bush Forever Site 360 contains plant communities representative of the eastern side of the Swan Coastal Plain that are considered to be regionally significant (WAPC, 2000), and four TECs.
 The vegetation condition of the site is considered to be 50% excellent to very good and 50% good to completely degraded, with areas of severe localized disturbance. - + Bush Forever Site 362 contains plant communities representative of the eastern side of the Swan Coastal Plain (WAPC, 2000), and three TEC's.
-The condition of the vegetation has been found to be 90% very good to good and 10% degraded. - + Bush Forever Site 71 being the transit Road Bushland forms part of a regionally significant contiguous bushland/wetland linkages containing plant communities representative of the eastern side of the Swan Coastal Plain (WAPC, 2000).
+The condition of the vegetation has been found to be 90% very good to good and 10% degraded.